Oavo33/LOFTIES/README.md

     transition: visibility 0s, opacity 0.3s ease-in-out;
   }
   .login-register:hover::after {
-    content: "You don't need to Sign Up !
+    content: "You don't need to Sign Up!
 You are already a Member of Our community.
-Save that time browsing whats on offer this week !";
+Save that time browsing what's on offer this week!";
     position: absolute;
-    top: 100%;
+    top: calc(100% + 10px);
-    left: 10px;
+    right: 10px;
     width: 0;
     height: 0;
     border-style: solid;